adamjgrant/Amadeus/README.md

 ## How it works

-Let's star with some easy stuff.
+Let's start with some easy stuff.
 Let's set a red color that is closer to our site's branding than default red.

     $RED: rgb(248, 240, 255)